jdkirklanduwyo/SeniorDesignGroup2/README.md

-COSC 4950 - Senior Design - Heavy Metal Awesome
+COSC 4950 - Senior Design - The Power of Robotany
 ================================================

 Group Members: